couchbaselabs/hands_on_n1ql/content/slide-20.md

 # Part 1: Setup, Getting Started and Querying

-## Joins
+## Querying primary keys

-The product keyspace has a list of the primary keys for its reviews.
+Specific primary keys within a bucket can be queried using the USE KEYS clause.

-This can be used to join a product with review detail.
-The query on the right shows a specific product joined with all its reviews.
+The query on the right fetches documents from the contacts keyspace with the restriction that the primary key must be in the USE KEYS clause.

 <pre id="example">

-SELECT p.name, r.rating
+SELECT fname, email
-  FROM product p USE KEYS "product320"
+  FROM contacts
-        JOIN reviews r ON KEYS p.reviewList
+    USE KEYS ["dave", "ian"]

 </pre>